Semistable periods of finite slope families: Introduction and notations

+Most recently, Harris, Lan, Taylor and Thorne (and Scholze independently) construct Galois representations for (non-self dual) regular algebraic cuspidal automorphic representations of $\mathrm{GL}(n)$ over CM fields \cite{HLTT}.
+It turns out that these Galois representations emerge from certain $p$-adic families whose local properties generalize Skinner and Urban's finite slope families by allowing prescribed semi-stable periods.
+Therefore, to show that the Galois representations constructed by Harris, Lan, Taylor and Thorne have the expected properties at $p$, one needs to show the analytic continuation of semi-stable periods for those $p$-adic families.

-In this paper, we make use of the notion finite slope families to encode the local properties of the $p$-adic families of Galois representations in \cite{HLTT}; this generalizes the original definition of Skinner-Urban.
+In this paper, we make use of the notion of finite slope families to encode the local properties of the $p$-adic families of Galois representations appearing in the work of Harris, Lan, Taylor and Thorne; this generalizes the original definition of Skinner and Urban.
 Our main result is then to prove the analytic continuation of semi-stable periods for such families.
-This will provide a necessary ingredient to Skinner-Urban's ICM program.
-Besides, we recently learned from Taylor that, in an ongoing project of Ila Varma, she will establish the aforementioned geometric properties of Galois representations based on the results of this paper and a previous one of us \cite{L12}.
+This will provide a necessary ingredient to Skinner and Urban's ICM program.
+Besides, we recently learned from Taylor that, in an ongoing project of Ila Varma, she will establish the expected properties of those Galois representations based on the results of this paper.
 We also note that recently Shah proves some results about interpolating Hodge-Tate and de Rham periods in families of $p$-adic Galois representations which may be applied to some related situations \cite{S}.